 This article was originally published in full at InfoQ on Jan 6th, 2020

-- The history of building software systems is a history of discovering and formalizing synthetic ways of working into practices that guide our process of creation.
+Synthetic systems need to be managed using synthetic practices.
+The history of building software systems is a story of discovering and formalizing synthetic ways of working into practices that guide our unique process of creation.

 A new kind of proof